SixArm/gitconfig-settings/README.md

 Git configuration for aliases, branches, merges, syntax coloring, merges, and more.

-For the complete list of aliases, and all the configurations, see the files in the `gitconfig.d` directory.
+For the complete list of aliases, and all the configurations, please see the files in the `gitconfig.d` directory.

 ## Alias shortcuts